Nevada Landing Hotel and Casino: History

-The hotel casino closed a month earlier than planned on March 20, 2007.
+The hotel casino closed on March 20, 2007.

 Demolition began on the hotel in early March 2008.
 By April 2008, the hotel was no longer standing.
 The tall Nevada Landing sign by Interstate 15 was demolished in 2010.

+The site along with several large adjoining parcels were sold in 2022 to a developer and are being developed into a 3 million square foot mega-warehouse complex.